tejas17kuthe/SubsciptionAndPayment_REST_DJANGO/readme.md

 ```
 and save the file

-##### Now you have to create a blank schema in mysql.
+##### Now you have to create a blank schema in mysql by name `sampleSubscription`.
 You can do this by using MySql workbench or mysql shell.
 mysql shell command
 ```
 mysql -u <yout mysql username> -p

 mysql > CREATE SCHEMA `sampleSubscription`;
 Query OK, 1 row affected (0.00 sec)

+mysql > exit;
+Bye

 ```